web2solutions/voodux/docs/README.md

 #### ES6 import

-We use brand new ES6 features, like privcy on Classes.
+We use brand new ES6 features, like privacy on Classes.
 If you are willing to import our classes into you ES6 project, you must setup the following babel plugins:

 ```
     "@babel/plugin-transform-runtime", "@babel/plugin-proposal-class-properties", "@babel/plugin-proposal-private-methods"